 Or, a hundred years ago in the areas of Italy where my ancestors lived.

-I can’t know for sure that my great, great, great grandmothers prepared something similar to what Americans know as Eggplant Parmesan, but it’s safe to say that Neapolitans and Sicilians have definitely been eating eggplant, tomatoes and fresh cheeses like mozzarella for thousands of years.
+Without knowing for sure that my great, great, great grandmothers prepared something similar to we now call Eggplant Parmesan, it’s safe to say that Neapolitans and Sicilians have definitely been eating eggplant, tomatoes and fresh cheeses like mozzarella for thousands of years.